DKMS (Germany, Poland, US, UK, India and Chile)

 - Registry operational information available on: https://share.wmda.info/x/mxRcAQ

-- The Swiss blood stem cell transplant activity is going on, on the patient side as well as on the donor side.
+- The Swiss blood stem cell transplant activity is working again under remote access conditions but otherwise under nearly normal conditions, on the patient side as well as on the donor side.
 However, we are also impacted by the restrictive measures that affect both courier travels and donor selection policies.
-We are now also working nearly complete remote, so please contact us primarily by e-mail.

-- In order to prevent any risk of harm to the recipients, our medical committee strongly recommends accepting all requests by transplant centers – national and international -for cryopreservation.
+- In order to prevent any risk of harm to the recipients, our medical committee maintains its recommendation to accept all requests for cryopreservation by national and international transplant centers.
 This will allow the transplant centers to cryopreserve the products upon receipt and to start the conditioning regimen only after safe arrival of the product.
-From 16.03.2020 onwards, most Swiss transplant centers will request cryopreservation of the products.
-We will inform you on a case-by-case basis and in due time.
+Currently most Swiss transplant centers will request cryopreservation of the product, depending on the current local situation (spread of the virus in the corresponding country, donor situation, etc.).
+We will inform you accordingly.

-- Concerning Swiss donors, we have defined specific donor selection policies, including testing, in order to minimise the risks for the donors themselves and for the recipients as far as possible.
+- Concerning Swiss donors, we have defined specific donor selection policies, including testing, in order to minimize the risks for the donors themselves and for the recipients as far as possible.
+We will perform a Health & Availability Check (HAC) in the cases, where we are not able to perform a blood draw, however our priority process remains to perform a regular CT/VT including the collection of blood samples.

 Taiwan Buddhist Tzu Chi Stem Cells Center - BTCSCC (ION-3458)